prideout/book-webgl/README.md

 # giza

- - Use BufferView in more places.
+ - Use BufferView in more places (Surface.js).

  - De-jQeuerify the COMMON.getMouse and move to GIZA